 It's important, however, to remember that vaccination is the most effective way to prevent flu.

 Which Antiviral Drugs Are Recommended for Both Treatment and Prevention of the Flu?

 Baloxavir marboxil is taken orally and is approved for use in treatment of children 12 years of age and older.

-Peramivir, given in one intravenous dose, is approved for people 18 years of age and older.
+Peramivir, given in one intravenous dose, is approved for people over the age of 2 for treatment only.